Simple Feng Shui Tips for Home Interior Designs

 Furniture in Living Room

-Chairs should not be placed directly facing doors or windows nor placed with their back to them.
+Chairs must not face front door or windows, or placed with their back to them.
 This is to allow chi to wander throughout the room.

 Do not place chairs directly under ceiling beams or facing sharp corners of columns or wall junctions as this will have ‘sharp arrow’ pointing at them, which is inauspicious.

-Arrange the furniture in regular pattern.
-Octagonal pattern is highly recommended.
+Arrange the furniture in a regular pattern.
+The octagonal pattern is highly recommended.
 Avoid the L-shaped arrangement.

 Kitchen Feng Shui

 Your kitchen will have fire and water and these two elements are in constant conflict.
-It also has the metal element in the form of cooking utensils.
-All these elements need to be harmonized to have good kitchen Feng Shui as kitchen is the heart of your home.
+It has the metal element in the form of cooking utensils.
+All these elements must be harmonized to have good kitchen Feng Shui since the kitchen is the heart of your home.

-- Kitchen should be located at the center of your house as center represents Earth.
+- The kitchen must be located at the center of your house as center represents Earth.
 Otherwise, it should be away from the main entrance or entrance hall, which represents the South (Fire side) of the house.
 This will conflict with Water element, which represents the kitchen.
 Avoid the North side (Water side) as Water is in conflict with Fire (associated with cooking).
-If North is your only choice, have a west-facing windows in your kitchen.
-The West (Metal) is neutral and a fine compromised location for your kitchen
+If North is your only choice, have west-facing windows in your kitchen.
+The West (Metal) is neutral for a good compromised location for your kitchen

-- Kitchen should be away from bathroom and if this is not possible, separate them with a storage space or passage way.
+- The kitchen should be away from the bathroom and if this is not possible, separate them with a storage space or passageway.
 In a double-story building, toilets should not be above the cooking area

-- Cooking area should be on the South side (Fire) of the room
+- Cooking area should be on the South side (Fire) of the kitchen room

 - Avoid cooking area and water area to be in the same alignment.
-Hence, your kitchen sink should not be on the same countertop with your cooking area.
-Exception to this is fridge.
+Your kitchen sink must not be on the same countertop with your cooking area.
+An exception to this is the fridge.

 Feng Shui for Bathroom and Laundry Room

 - Whenever possible, all bathrooms should have direct openings to the outside air.
-Hence, mechanized ventilation with extraction fan is not an ideal option
+Mechanized ventilation with extraction fan is not an ideal option.

-- Do not have plants in bathrooms, as it will hinder the flow of chi provided the bathroom has plenty of sunlight coming in
+- Do not have plants in bathrooms as it hinders the flow of chi unless the bathroom has plenty of sunlight coming in

 - Always have the toilet bowl lid down all the time when not in use